5 Easy Techniques to the Perfect Vocal Tone

 Even though these two vocalists are singing some of the same high notes, what you’re hearing is the different vocal tones of these two singers!

-Vocal tone should not be confused with vocal register.
+Vocal tone should not be confused with vocal register or vocal range.

-Vocal register refers to the six types of voices that describe people’s singing range.
+Vocal register refers to the six types of voices that describe a person’s singing range.

 What are the 6 types of voices?
 Those would be:

 These terms describe a singer’s pitch range.
 In contrast, vocal tone refers to the special quality or color a voice has, regardless of its pitch.